UCL/scikit-surgerydocker/README.md

 ```
 docker images
 ```
+The newly created `my-project` image will have the Python version you specified in `Dockerfile` and the dependencies installed (if any) and finally the source code.

 ### Running the created image
-After you have containerize your python application, you would like to run it :)
+After you have containerize your python application, you would like to run it :) The following command will create a new `container` from image `my-project`.
 ```
 cd scikit-surgerydocker
 docker run \